repairtech/privacy-policy/README.md

 <h3>Our Guarantee to You</h3>

-If you have any questions or feel uncertain about the details of our Privacy Policy, we urge you to contact us at info@repairtechsolutions.com so we can help clarify anything that you are curious about.
+If you have any questions or feel uncertain about the details of our Privacy Policy, we urge you to contact us at support@repairtechsolutions.com so we can help clarify anything that you are curious about.

+RepairTech, Inc.
+repairtechsolutions.com
+955 Morro St
+San Luis Obispo, CA 93401